Pro Arts is proud to present Polluta, Floating Artist Colony in the Sky, a solo exhibition by Michelle Kuen Suet Fung.

-The exhibition includes Chinese Pop propaganda banner paintings and posters, each promoting Polluta, a futuristic dystopian community in mainland China.
-In 2084, China has solved its pollution problem with Plan Polluta.
+The exhibition includes Chinese Pop propaganda banner paintings and posters, each promoting Polluta, a futuristic dystopian community in the imaginary country Contradictoria.
+In 2084, Contradictoria has solved its pollution problem with Plan Polluta.
 Under this plan, industrial waste is condensed into building bricks, which are used to build archeologies called Polluta – a floating green vibrant live-work colonies for artists!

-With Polluta, Floating Artist Colony in the Sky, Fung’s goal is to make sense of modern Chinese history and project the future of Greater China as a Hong Kong-er.
+With Polluta, Floating Artist Colony in the Sky, Fung’s goal is to make sense of modern Chinese history and project a future as a Hong Kong-er.
 This attempt is similar to the way that many Californians feel like today, when making sense of recent American political events.

 ABOUT THE ARTIST:

 Michelle Kuen Set Fung currently lives and works in Hong Kong and San Francisco.
 Owing to her multi-faceted background and international outlook, Fung draws inspirations from a wide range of sources and popular sub-cultures including fairy tales, children’s picture books, the Japanese Otaku, fifteenth-century European etching, as well as traditional Chinese painting.
 Fung explores the relationship between animals and humans from various intellectual and philosophical angles whether emotional, sustenance, or environmental.